Zachary Bookman

-Zachary Bookman (born 1980) is an American government technology entrepreneur.
+Zachary Bookman (born 1980) is an American businessperson.
 He is co-founder and CEO of OpenGov, a company that sells cloud software to local governments and state agencies.
-Prior to founding OpenGov, Bookman served as Advisor to the Anti‑Corruption Task Force in Kabul, Afghanistan.

-Education
+Early life and education

-Bookman holds a JD from the Yale Law School and an MPA from the Harvard Kennedy School.
-He graduated as valedictorian of his class from the University of Maryland and is an alumnus of the Sidwell Friends School in Washington, D.C.
+Bookman grew up in Cabin John, Maryland outside of Washington, D.C.
+Bookman holds a BA from the University of Maryland, a JD from the Yale Law School, and an MPA from the Harvard Kennedy School.
 In 2007-2008, Bookman received a Fulbright Fellowship to study transparency and corruption in Mexico.

 Career

 Bookman served as a law clerk to the Honorable Sandra S. Ikuta on the U.S. Court of Appeals for the Ninth Circuit, later working as a trial litigator at Keker, Van Nest & Peters in San Francisco.

-Bookman served as Advisor to U.S. Army General H.R.
-McMaster (2011-2012), on the Combined Joint Interagency Task Force (Shafafiyat) at the International Security Assistance Force headquarters in Kabul, Afghanistan.
-Bookman helped lead a Rule of Law team on the task force that worked with the Afghan Department of Justice on corruption cases, such as the bribery scandal at the Dawood National Military Hospital.
+He then worked as an advisor on the Anti-Corruption Task Force at the International Security Assistance Force headquarters in Kabul, Afghanistan.

-Bookman co-founded OpenGov in 2012 with Joe Lonsdale and Stanford University technologists.
+Bookman co-founded OpenGov in 2012 with Joe Lonsdale.
 OpenGov received investments from Thrive Capital starting in 2013, and in 2017 Bookman participated in a White House summit organized by Jared Kushner, the brother of Thrive Capital's founder.
 In 2021 Bookman took a cross-country bike ride from the San Francisco Bay to the Chesapeake Bay to visit with local government leaders.

 Personal life

-Bookman grew up in Cabin John, Maryland.

 In September 2019, Bookman joined an expedition with mountain guide Garrett Madison to attempt a late season ascent of Mount Everest.
-Madison called off the attempt while the group was in base camp, which Madison described as a decision based on dangerous conditions.
-In March 2020, Bookman filed a lawsuit against Madison seeking damages over the non-refundable expedition fee, alleging that Madison had canceled the trip for reasons unrelated to safety.
-In December 2021, Bookman and Madison settled the lawsuit without a refund.
+The guide called off the attempt while the group was in base camp, which Madison described as a decision based on dangerous conditions.
+In March 2020, Bookman filed a lawsuit seeking damages over the non-refundable expedition fee, alleging the guide had canceled the trip for reasons unrelated to safety.
+In December 2021, the case was settled with Bookman agreeing through a stipulated judgment that he is not entitled to a refund for the trip.